lynchm18/pytch-tutorials/chase/tutorial.md

 ## Testing the Stage images

-One useful thing we can do to test if the immage is the image we are expecting is to add the following code with an _assert_ function that checks the image is what we want and will report an error if the image is wrong.
+One useful thing we can do to test if the image is the image we are expecting is to add the following code with an _assert_ function that checks the image is what we want and will report an error if the image is wrong.